top of page

 • Gain real-life insights that turn talk into a walk of saving lives.

-After this presentation, parents and educators will see the crisis from a new perspective and understand their role in initiating conversations that become the bridge on which teens walk out of isolation into connection.
+After this presentation, attendees will see the crisis from a new perspective and understand their role in initiating conversations that become the bridge on which youth walk out of isolation into connection.

 Conference